leblancmeneses/actions/README.md

 If you have an existing application you can modify the `major`.`minor` and `shift` inputs to match the current version of your application.
 See our [.github/workflows/tests.version-autopilot.yml](.github/workflows/tests.version-autopilot.yml) for how rollover works.
 We leverage `${{github.run_number}}` internally to increment the version.

-If you are looking for semantic versioning research [release pipeline](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) and git tags.
+If you are looking for semantic versioning research git tags and [release pipelines](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).

 ### Example steps for a chrome extension: